 We have some contacts in Uganda that we are reaching out to now to determine the best way to teach these ladies how to start and run their own business.”

-I’ll be visiting this project in August to see their progress and meet each tailor.
+I visited this project in August to see their progress and meet each tailor.
 The bow ties and head ties are beautiful, and hopefully will sell well.
-Yes, we’re starting phase two where they will learn more complex tailoring skills.
-We’ll keep you posted!